At Greene Broillet & Wheeler, our seasoned team of professionals have over 100 years of combined legal experience handling complex legal matters.

 How Much Does Representation Cost?

-Our Los Angeles injury law firm has helped seriously injured people recover damages for severe brain trauma, serious burn injuries, amputations, asphyxiations, and other catastrophic injuries caused by defective products.
-We have represented families in wrongful death actions against responsible manufacturers.
-We’ve worked hard to produce the best outcomes for our clients.
+Our Los Angeles product liability law firm has helped many seriously injured people recover damages for brain trauma, burn injuries, amputations, asphyxiations, and other catastrophic injuries caused by defective products.